variint/variint.github.io/wiki/_sources/int_concept.md

 ## Introduction

+- Uses high-level concepts or human-understandable features to explain the model’s behavior, assessing how well these concepts align with the model’s internal mechanisms.

-Concept alignment has the goal to increase the interpretability of a convolutional neural network by aligning features with human understanable concepts.
+Concept alignment has the goal to interpreting a convolutional neural network by aligning features with human understanable concepts.

 ### Key takeaways
 * Learn about Concept Activation Vectors (CAV).